timwuhaotian/react-native-app-container-51/README.md

 ### `yarn start_rn`

 This will boot up the React Native local development service.
 When it is ready <br>
-Refresh the simulator with CMD + R or if it's not working, use Gesture in the simulator's menu to shake out the development menu.
+Refresh the simulator with CMD + R or if it's not working, use Gesture in the simulator's menu to shake out the development menu.<br>
+If experience error like 'config.h is not found', try this following:

+### `rm -rf node_modules/ && yarn cache clean && yarn install`
+### `node_modules/react-native/scripts/ios-install-third-party.sh`

 For Web, we enter the following command: